whoyouwith91/solvation_energy_prediction/README.md

 After downloading the tar.bz2 file, unzip it using `tar -xf`.
 You should see a list of folders as shown below, for example, in the directory `./data/Frag20-Aqsol-100K/sdf/MMFF/`:
 ![folders](unziped_folders.jpg)
-Check the total number files: `find .-type f | wc -l`, which should return 100000.
+Check the total number files: `find .-type f | wc -l`, which should return 100000 (except the tar.bz2 file).

 ## 2. Data preprocessing